-7.17.1 Entering the Geofence Area
+Entering the Geofence Area

-Prerequisites: The Voice Announcement in this feature is optional.
+Prerequisites: The Voice Announcement and TMS display in this feature are optional.
 They must be configured to enable you to hear and see these indicators.

 When and where to use: When the radio enters a Geofence area, the radio immediately sends a message ACK back to the system.